 Here are some interesting Iceland Facts which were choosen and reseached by kids especially for kids.

+Iceland is an island in Northern Europe that is located in the Atlantic Ocean near the Arctic circle.
 On this map you can see where Iceland is in Northern Europe.

 You can click on the plus sign and move with the arrows to the left and make the island bigger, then you see the major cities and if you click satellite on the top right, then you can see the volcanos clearer too.

 Iceland was founded by the Vikings.
 People from Norway, Denmark and Sweden were the first to settle in Iceland from as early as 870.
 Celts (mainly Scottish and Irish people) as well as Vikings who already had settled in the British isles also moved to the country as well in the 9th and 10th century.

 Later Iceland was ruled also by the Norwegians and the Danes.
 Iceland became independent from the Kingdom of Denmark in 1918.